 Data currently drive the marketing world, given that actionable data insights are the source of the primary marketing KPIs, including conversion, content response, acquisition, and repeat purchase rate.
 In addition, the actionable insights from the data enable you to keep your finger on the pulse and adjust where necessary to hit your revenue targets.

-Critical consumer data, such as buyer intent data signals, can help you map the shopper’s journey and identify where they’re to provide the right content at the right time.
+Critical consumer data, such as buyer intent data signals, can help you map the shopper’s journey and identify where they are to provide the right content at the right time.
 In addition, consumer data gives you valuable insights that enable you to create content that will resonate with your target audience.

 The CMO’s job is to measure data marketing performance using several KPIs, including consumer market insights, advertising performance metrics, customer lifetime value, and more.
 Content response, conversion, and advertising performance metrics should be at the top of the list of metrics to improve KPIs.

-Chief Marketing Officer Strategy: Translating Data Into Action
+Translating Data Into Action

 The most mature marketing data capability has been customer segmentation and targeting.
 However, top performers’ data marketing maturity curve has shifted to generating actionable data insights.
 Both are important.

 Every marketer in the industry relies on similar data sets for their segmentation and targeting, so where’s the competitive advantage?
-Top performers not only generate real-time insights that enable them to identify shifts in the market and consumer behavior, but they’re the first to act on these insights and adapt to the changes.
+Top performers not only generate real-time insights that enable them to identify shifts in the market and consumer behavior, but they’re also the first to act on these insights and adapt to the changes.

 Data systems and processes should be built for speed and action, enabling you to make sense of the data signals and generate actionable insights.
 Your aim should narrow the gap between gathering relevant data and generating insights.